Slimefun/Slimefun4/.github/CODE_OF_CONDUCT.md

 * Giving and gracefully accepting constructive feedback
 * Accepting responsibility and apologizing to those affected by our mistakes and learning from the experience
 * Focusing on what is best not just for us as individuals, but for the overall community
+* Having patience and understanding for contributors, even if reply times are slow

 <hr>